LivelyCarpet87/USH_BreakingBarriers/Docs/IndustryChangesV2.md

 In 1984, Apple introduced the Apple II, a revolutionary computer created by Steve Jobs and Steve Wozniak.
 The computer shattered the barrier of technical complexity barricading the average person from using a computer by:

-- implementing a graphical user interface
+- implementing a graphical user interface (Computer Closet Collection)

-- implementing a keyboard
+- implementing a keyboard (Computer Closet Collection)

-- pre-installing the computer with necessary programs
+- pre-installing the computer with necessary programs (Molloy)

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/2zfqw8nhUwA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>